Heckscher Library Prize

 Heckscher Prize for Outstanding Service to Children and Youth

-In 2016, the foundation joined the Charles H. Revson and Stavros Niarchos Foundations’ NYC Neighborhood Library Awards initiative to award the first ever Heckscher Prize for Outstanding Service to Children and Youth to the Jerome Park Library in the Bronx.
-The prize recognizes the important role of branch libraries in the education and development of children and teens in New York City, particularly those in our most underserved communities.
+The Heckscher Prize for Outstanding Service to Children and Youth recognizes the important role branch libraries play in the education and development of children and teens in New York City, particularly those in our most underserved communities.